LCR Cares – COVID 19 Community Support Fund

 ^ If you are a registered Charity or Company Ltd by Guarantee, and we can obtain this information from the Charity Commission or Companies House register, you do not need to send it to us.

 What happens next?

 Completed applications are considered by Community Foundation staff to check eligibility.
 You may be contacted for more information after applying and a decision making panel will make recommendations based on the fund’s criteria and the budget available.
-The fund will be rolling and decisions made on a weekly basis.
-This will be continually reviewed and decisions made more regularly if required.
-When available funding is all allocated we will hold any further applications received and these will be given first priority for consideration when further funding is received.
+The fund will be rolling and decisions made on a regular basis.

 Community Foundation for Merseyside